Hello there!!

 Strategies for Better Bug Catching Process

-7. Prioritize User Experience Testing: Think like a User and Act like a User.
-This helps us to uncover the usability issues, design flaws, and other bugs that impact the end-users.
+- Prioritize User Experience Testing: Think like a User and Act like a User.
+This helps us uncover usability issues, design flaws, and other bugs that impact end users.
 Acting like the end user helps to uncover potential defects.

-8. Stay Updated with Industry Trends: With these current evolving trends, it’s good to stay ahead with learning new tools, methodologies, and best practices emerging regularly.
+- Stay Updated with Industry Trends: With these current evolving trends, it’s good to stay ahead with learning new tools, methodologies, and best practices that are emerging regularly.
 Connecting with like-minded people, industry experts, conferences, and webinars gives immense knowledge of the latest trends.
 By staying informed, you can adopt the latest techniques to improve your testing process and deliver error-free products.

 After all the hard work and tireless nights, there are still some defects in the application or the product.
 Bad things happen right?
 We cannot avoid them, but we can learn to tackle the situation properly by handling them well.
 Let’s see in detail how can we handle the production bugs efficiently.